 Additional forces beyond the labor market competition channel may have contributed to the introduction of protective labor laws.
-In this section, we explore the empirical relevance of three alternative hypotheses.
-First, trade unions may have supported protective legislation for women as a first step toward enacting similar protections for
+In this section, we explore the empirical rele-

-35Figure 4f Panels (b)-(d) show that absent structural change, the population shares of working women and skilled men in the modern sector would still have grown, but at a slower pace.
+38Figure 4f Panels (b)-(d) show that absent structural change, the population shares of working women and skilled men in the modern sector would still have grown, but at a slower pace.
 These changes are driven by the evolution over time of variables other than A_t , such as the gender productivity gap, φ_t and the exogenous population shares N{ht} (which affect female labor force participation and the male skill ratio).

-men.
+vance of three such forces.
+First, trade unions may have supported protective legislation for women as a first step toward enacting similar protections for men.
 Second, there may have been a sincere desire to protect women as mothers; an oft-raised argument in debate over such legislation was that children need their mothers at home.
 Third, if women themselves desired protection, then women's suffrage should have made the passing of such laws more likely.
-We examine these hypotheses by including additional state-level variables in our cross-state regression analysis of the introduction of protective legislation (see Table 1).
+While these forces are plausible contributors to the introduction of protective laws, it is hard to conceive a role for them in the end of protective legislation.
+In our empirical analysis we now examine these hypotheses by including additional state-level variables in our cross-state regression analysis of the introduction of protective legislation (see Table 1).
 We focus on the "Any Law" index that captures when the first protective labor law was passed in each state.
 Table 3 shows results for the most demanding specification, which controls for both time and state fixed effects.